paulproteus/tictactoe-demo-app/README.md

 - This implementation treats a board state as string.

 - It uses minimax to find the best move to take.
+It is somewhat slow and redoes a large amount of work.
+Look for TODOs if you need to optimize for performance.

 ### Data validation notes